AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-fill-image-api-tutorial.md

 <InlineAlert variant="info" slots="text" />

-When creating your own applications, use the Photoshop API's [Create Mask](https://developer.adobe.com/firefly-services/docs/photoshop/api/photoshop_createMask/) endpoint to automate creation masks for your own images.
+When creating your own applications, use the Photoshop API's [Create Mask](https://developer.adobe.com/firefly-services/docs/photoshop/api/photoshop_createMask/) endpoint to automate the creation masks for your own images.

 ## Upload images